mikaelvesavuori/figmagic/README.md

 Non-provided values will fall back to defaults outlined in `bin/entities/Config/baseConfig.ts`.

-### Configuration file (`.figmagicrc`)
+### Configuration file (`figmagic.json` or `.figmagicrc`)

 You can use a JSON-formated configuration file at the root of a project to use its settings.
-Figmagic will pick up the path by assessing the current working directory and looking for a `.figmagicrc` file there.
+Figmagic will pick up the path by assessing the current working directory and looking for either a `figmagic.json` or `.figmagicrc` file there.
 If it finds it, it will use it.

 An example file is provided in Figmagic—you can find it in the root of the project.
 The file is named `figmagicrc`, just add the leading dot and place the file in your own project folder to use it.
+To use it as JSON, add `json` as the file ending.

 Since this is a configuration file, you'll need to be careful to write it correctly or you may end up with failures and errors.